enthought/mayavi/docs/source/mayavi/installation.rst

 Step-by-step instructions to install with eggs under Windows ...............................................................

-If you do not whish to install a ready-made distribution under Windows, these instructions (provided by Guillaume Duclaux) will guide you through the necessary steps to configure a Windows environment in which Mayavi will run.
+If you do not wish to install a ready-made distribution under Windows, these instructions (provided by Guillaume Duclaux) will guide you through the necessary steps to configure a Windows environment in which Mayavi will run.